Nibezak/payflow-package/docs/core/set-up.md

 # Initial Set-Up

 ## Overview
-To get started with Lunar you will want to set-up some initial data.
+To get started with Payflow you will want to set-up some initial data.

 ## Languages